bbatsov/projectile/doc/configuration.md

 The `alien` indexing method optimizes to the limit the speed of the `hybrid` indexing method.
-This means that Projectile will not do any processing of the files returned by the external commands and you're going to get the maximum performance possible.
+This means that Projectile will not do any processing or sorting of the files returned by the external commands and you're going to get the maximum performance possible.
 This behaviour makes a lot of sense for most people, as they'd typically be putting ignores in their VCS config (e.g. `.gitignore`) and won't care about any additional ignores/unignores/sorting that Projectile might also